Villa-rose/villa-martinique/src/alentours.en.md

  - photos/alentours/DSC01392.JPG
  - photos/alentours/DSCF0118.JPG
 homepage_summary:  The unique situation of L'Ane-à-L'Âne allows an easy access to the beautiful beaches of the South of Martinique, to the rain forest of the North, to the Diamant.... and to the L'anse-à-L'Âne beach [...]
-description: One this satelitte photography you can evaluate how close the lovely beach of L'Anse-à-L'äne is. <br>The beach of L'Anse-à-L'Âne is protected by small palm trees.
-There are a few bars and restaurants that will allow the less courageous guests to drink without waiting during the three minutes that it takes to come back to La Villa Rose.
-There a pier on the beach, and you can take the shuttle to Fort-de-France from this pier.
-There is a departure every 30 minutes. <br>However, Martinique is not just L'Anse-à-L'Âne.
-Thank to its very central position in the island, you can very easily go to the beautiful beaches in the South, starting with the most famous, Les Salines. <br>You can also go to the north, in the rain forest, in the Garden of Balata.
-You can also go to the beautiful beaches of the Caribean coast, with the spectacular beach at l'Anse de la Couleuvre.
+description: One this satellite photograph you can see just how close the lovely beach of L'Anse-à-L'äne is. <br>The beach of L'Anse-à-L'Âne is protected by small palm trees.
+There are a few bars and restaurants that will allow less courageous guests to drink without waiting the three minutes it takes to come back to La Villa Rose.
+You can take the shuttle to Fort-de-France from the pier in the middle of the beach.
+It departs every 30 minutes at rush hour, every hour otherwise. <br>However, the south of Martinique is not just L'Anse-à-L'Âne.
+Thanks to a very central location, you can easily travel to the spectacular beaches in the South, starting with Les Anses d'Arlets, Le Diamant, Sainte Luce, the famous beach at Les Salines... <br>You can also go to the north of Fort-de-France, in the rain forest, to the Garden of Balata and continue up the Caribbean coast, to the splendid beach at l'Anse de la Couleuvre.
 ---